Frequently asked questions

 How do I register?

-You must start with a language assessment to determine your level of English so that you can be placed in a class where you will receive the most help.
-The registration process will be explained during the interview part of the assessment.
-Your assessment will usually take place about two weeks after you book it.
-The test takes about 1.5 hours.
-Please bring original immigration documents or proof of your Canadian citizenship.
-These may include:
+- You must start with a language assessment to determine your level of English so that you can be placed in a class where you will receive the most help.

 How much does it cost?

-Learners must pay a materials fee per session, per period depending on the language course:
+All classes and learning is free however learners pay a materials fee (if applicable) per session, per period depending on the language course, (i.e. Material fee for ESL class is up to $50.00)

 All materials fees are non-refundable and non-transferable.